 With an angle start, you also need to be much more aware of what may be coming towards you.
 Because you’ll have to take a wider course to get around the obstruction, there is a risk that you could move into the path of oncoming traffic.
 It’s vitally important in this situation that you don’t pull out until you’re sure it’s safe in both directions.

 When practising angle starts, it’s a good idea to stop a reasonable distance away from the vehicle in front to start with.
-As your control improves you can gradually get closer to the other vehicle to simulate moving out from a parking space between two cars.
+As your control improves you can gradually get closer to the other vehicle.

 Whether moving away from a hill start or an angle start, always check your mirrors as soon as you get going.
 This is to ensure you’re picking up enough speed to avoid causing anyone coming up behind to brake.